PaperCutSoftware/pdfsearch/GOPHRCON.md

   instance with a webservice around Elasticsearch.
 Just call the Go function.
 Quickly paid back the 2-3 developer weeks spent writing the Go library.
 * Was used in 3 apps.
-* 1) Search over a user’s files stored locally on disk.
+  1) Search over a user’s files stored locally on disk.
 Private
-* 2)Search over a shared index stored on a bucket.
+  2) Search over a shared index stored on a bucket.
 The app writer needed the run the indexing code and search code one Google node and to store the index as a flat memory buffer.
-* 3) Check for terms in a PDF as it arrives.
+  3) Check for terms in a PDF as it arrives.
 (Short-lived in-memory index.)
 * In the talk we will show how we solved these problems by calling Go code.